 Borrower-Based Academic Years: “Seasonal Loans”

-A standard academic year for NYIT is fall/spring (two semesters); however, a Borrower-Based Academic Year (BBAY) or Seasonal Loan is specific to the period of study for which the borrower is attending and looking to borrow a federal loan.
-For example, a spring/summer academic year (two semesters) or a summer/fall academic year (two semesters) represents a BBAY or Seasonal Loan.
+A standard academic year for New York Institute of Technology is fall/spring (two semesters); however, a Borrower-Based Academic Year (BBAY) or Seasonal Loan is specific to the period of study for which the borrower is attending and looking to borrow a federal loan.
+For example, a summer/fall academic year (two semesters) or a spring/summer academic year (two semesters) represents a BBAY or Seasonal Loan.
 Seasonal Loans are available upon request for those students who wish to receive federal student loans for borrower-based academic years.

 In order to award aid to the student, the Office of Financial Aid needs a valid FAFSA on file for the appropriate academic year, as well as a completed Seasonal Loan Request form.
 The Office of Financial Aid will use this form to determine the cost of attendance and budget for the terms being awarded.
 Students must complete the form in full with information for both terms; otherwise it will not be processed.